hilire31/SoftwareTestingProjectRousseau/creational_design_patterns/readme.md

 - **Abstract Factory** provides an elegant way to handle object creation for systems that need to support multiple families of related products, like cross-platform UI elements.
 - **Builder** is highly effective for constructing complex objects with many optional parameters or configuration steps.

-Here's the improved and well-stylized version of your markdown:

 ---

 ## Exercises: